 Launching a simulation

-You can now launch a simulation.
+A simulation is now ready to be launched.
 It should be noted that prior to beginning the simulation, SEAMCAT checks the consistency and suitability of certain input parameters (see ANNEX 19:).

 Since the default operating frequency of the Interefering link transmitter is 900 MHz and the unwanted emission mask is not within the range of the Victim link receiver, SEAMCAT automatically complains and displays a warning window.